souffle-lang/souffle-lang.github.io/_posts/2019-07-31-thesis-sallinger.md

 layout: post
 ---

-Sarah has just finished her thesis on provenance in Datalog.
+Sarah has just finished her MPhil thesis on provenance in Datalog.
 She improved David's provenance system by using a neat trick: storing the arguments of the max-calculation to speed up the proof-generation time.